catdieval/user-workflow-and-user-stories/user-story-1.md

 - [ ] Make a named import of StyledDiv2 from "../Components/Div2/Div2.styled".

+- [ ] Make a named import of StyledDiv from "../Components/Div/Div.styled".

+- [ ] Make a named import of StyledButton from "../Components/Button/Button.styled".

 - [ ] Make a named import of chartarray from "../lib/listofcharttypes.js".

 - [ ] Declare a ListOfCharts function and export it by default.

+- [ ] Inside the function declare a state for the isSelected variable using useState.
+The initial value is a boolean set to false.

+- [ ] Declare a constant router = useRouter();

+- [ ] Write an handleClick function, which pushes using router to the UploadDataPage.js page.

-- [ ] The function returns a fragment, and nested within, the StyledTitle component, several line breaks, the StyledHeading component, several line breaks, the StyledDiv2 component, and nested within is the StyledUl2 component.
+- [ ] The function returns a fragment, and nested within, the StyledTitle component, several line breaks, the StyledHeading component, several line breaks, the StyledDiv2 component and nested within is the StyledUl2 component, then several line breaks, finally the StyledDiv component and nested within the StyledButton component.

 - [ ] StyledTitle has for text "PLOTDATA".

 - [ ] StyledHeading has for text "Step 1: Decide what type of chart.".

+- [ ] The StyledButton of type "button" takes an onClick attribute which has handleClick as prop.
+The button has the disabled attribute set to !isSelected.
+The text of StyledButton is "Next".

 - [ ] Nest curly brackets within the StyledUl2, where you use forEach over chartarray to render a li element.

 - [ ] Within the li, nest the ChartItem component.

-- [ ] Give the key name as prop to ChartItem.
+- [ ] Give the key name and setIsSelected as props to ChartItem.

-- [ ] Go to the ChartItem.js file, and inside make a named import of useRouter from "next/router".

 - [ ] Install use-local-storage-state.

-- [ ] Make a default import of useLocalStorageState from "use-local-storage-state".
+- [ ] Go to the ChartItem.js file, and inside make a default import of useLocalStorageState from "use-local-storage-state".

 - [ ] Make a named import of StyledButton from "../Button/Button.styled".